-This filter removes any noise introduced to the circuit by the power supply.
+Decoupling capacitors removes any noise introduced to the circuit by the power supply.
 These capacitors are known as decoupling capacitors.
 These capacitors are connected to the power supply.

 Impedance matching should be an integral part of every RF circuit board.
-The impedance of the circuit should remain constant after connecting decoupling capacitors.
+The impedance of the circuit should remain constant after connecting the decoupling capacitors.
 To avoid impedance changes, follow the following design considerations:

 - For decoupling, always connect capacitors with the minimum impedance

 - To achieve minimum impedance, operate the capacitors at the self-resonant frequency (SRF).
 The SRF value of a capacitor will be inversely proportional to its capacitance.

 - Look for capacitors with a close SRF to the noise frequency.

 Placing decoupling capacitors

 It is vital to place decoupling capacitors correctly.
 Below is a circuit that shows two decoupling capacitors being placed in parallel with an IC.

 The higher capacitor is used to filter low-frequency noise and store energy.
 The lower capacitor filters out the high-frequency noise.
 These are other placement guidelines: